Be confident in the quality of the German translation you buy

 will be subject to the professional guidelines of the Globalization and Localization Association.

-It is a process standard, i.e. it certifies the way a translation agency organizes
+It was a process standard, i.e. it certified the way a translation agency organizes

 and monitors the translation process, with project checklists,